 It lets you have fun – ProofHub is a proud supporter of GIF comments because sometimes you need to have conversations with a pinch of laughter.
 Group chat just makes it easier.

-As you make baby steps towards adopting the hybrid work culture, make sure you do with an open mind.
-Until the work gets done on time, it doesn’t matter if you work from the home, office, or even a beach.
+As you make baby steps towards adopting the hybrid work culture, make sure you do it with an open mind.
+Unless the work is getting done on time, it doesn’t matter if you work from the home, office, or even a beach.

 It’s safe to say that we are still experimenting in this field, and many new revelations await us, both professionally and personally.